learn-tdd-in/learntdd.in/ember/_commits.md

 Outer red: expected '' to include 'Test Post'

 We create a new acceptance test for viewing a page.
-We use Mirage's `server. create()` method to create a test post directly in our fake backend.
+We use Mirage's `server.create()` method to create a test post directly in our fake backend.
 We specify that, when the post view page is shown, the post's title and body are visible.

 The test fails because no title is being outputted on the page.
 This is the problem that happens when we don't define attributes on our model.

-### Add attributes to model [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/af47dd2cdb313646e8e7916d9e048a91c18cacc0)
+### Add attributes to model [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/f5e207338f3e4860495e1a310b87f35799c7ed97)

 #### app/models/post.js